 Listening Time — 28:53

-Although there isn't a cure for PD, studies suggest that beginning exercise right after diagnosis can have a profound effect on the symptoms and disease effects.
+Although there isn't a cure for PD, studies suggest that beginning exercise right after diagnosis can have a major effect on the symptoms and disease effects.

 Download the podcast on iTunes or listen below:

 Terry Ellis, PT, PhD, is a board-certified clinical specialist in neurologic physical therapy.
-She is the director of both the Center for Neurorehabilitation and the American Parkinson Disease Association National Rehabilitation Resource Center at Boston University.
-Her research focuses on the impact of exercise and rehabilitation disability progression in people with Parkinson disease.
-She has published many articles and lectures on topics related to rehabilitation in people with Parkinson disease.
+She is the director of the Center for Neurorehabilitation and the American Parkinson Disease Association National Rehabilitation Resource Center at Boston University.
+Her research focuses on the impact of exercise and disability progression in people with PD.
+She has published many articles and lectures on rehabilitation in people with Parkinson disease.